Korean National Revolutionary Party: Sino-Japanese War (1937–1945)

 Hostilities between Japan and China began with the Marco Polo Bridge Incident on 7 July 1937.

-At this time the two main Korean exile parties were the rightist Korea Independence Party (Han-guk Dong-ripDang), or KIP, supported by Kim Koo, Jo So-ang and Ji Cheong-cheon and the leftist Korean National Revolutionary Party (KNRP) led by Kim Yak-san and Kim Kyu-sik.

-On 10 July 1937 the Chinese government invited Kim Won-bang, Kim Koo and other Korean leaders to a conference at Lushan where the Koreans accepted an offer of large amounts of money and agreed to support a united front against Japan.
+At this time, the two main Korean exile parties were the rightist Korea Independence Party, or KIP, supported by Kim Ku, Jo So-ang, and Chi Ch'ŏngch'ŏn and the leftist Korean National Revolutionary Party (KNRP) led by Kim Yak-san and Kim Kyu-sik.
+On 10 July 1937, the Chinese government invited Kim Won-bang, Kim Ku, and other Korean leaders to a conference at Lushan where the Koreans accepted an offer of large amounts of money and agreed to support a united front against Japan.

-In September the Korean leaders were called again and asked to mobilize young Koreans for intelligence duties.

-On 1 December 1937 eighty-three young Korean men were enrolled in the special training unit of the Shengtze Military Academy in Nanjing.
+In September, the Korean leaders were called again and asked to mobilize young Koreans for intelligence duties.
+On 1 December 1937, eighty-three young Korean men were enrolled in the particular training unit of the Shengtze Military Academy in Nanjing.
 The majority were from the KNRP.
 The Chinese government abandoned Shanghai on 8 November 1937 and Nanking on 13 December 1937.

-Most of the Koreans of both main parties followed the government in its retreat.
+Most Koreans of both main parties followed the government in its retreat.
 Before this, they had formed a federation.

-In May 1938 there was an unsuccessful attempt to assassinate Kim Koo.
+In May 1938, there was an unsuccessful attempt to assassinate Kim Ku.
 The power of the right-wing nationalists declined after this until 1940.

-The KNRP established the Korean Volunteer Corps as its military organization in October 1938, which in practice was controlled by the Chinese National Military Council.
+The KNRP established the Korean Volunteer Corps as its military organization in October 1938, which, in practice, was controlled by the Chinese National Military Council.

-In May 1939 the two Korean leaders issued an "Open Letter to Comrades and Compatriots" in which they confessed that they had been wrong in failing to unite in the past and called on all Koreans to unite.
+In May 1939, the two Korean leaders issued an "Open Letter to Comrades and Compatriots" in which they confessed that they had been wrong in failing to unite in the past and called on all Koreans to join.
 They advocated merging all the existing organizations into a single new united organization.
 However, their followers on the left and right resisted unification.
 The KIP established the Korean Restoration Army (KRA) in September 1939, which Kim Ku wanted to keep as an independent unit, without first obtaining approval from the Chinese government.